haiyangmin/cryptocurrencyTrading/README.md

 Demo app is deployed on Heroku.
 Please check it out:

 ### Application Features
+* User can Sign in via github,the default cryptocurrencies for every user are ("BTC","BCH","ETH","LTC","XRP").
 * User can add cryptocurrencies to database via web form using their codes ("BTC", "ETH", "LTC" etc.).
 * User can see the list of added currencies together with their EUR prices.
 * User can remove the cryptocurrency codes that have been added.
-* Backend fetches prices from the API service and stores them in database.
+* Backend fetches prices from the API service and stores them in database,backend fetch price from third party API every 10 minutes.
 * Frontend update the prices from backend every 5 minutes when site is open in browser.
-* User can Sign in via github.

 ## Run the app locally